andreictinn/Data-Analytics-Power-BI-Report/README.md

 ## Overview

-This repository contains the steps and procedures for a Power BI data transformation project.
-The goal is to extract, transform, and load data using Microsoft Power BI for a medium-sized international retailer.
+This repository contains the steps and procedures for a Power BI data analysis project to replicate a realistic scenario.
+The goal is to extract, explore, clean and transform the data before setting-up a business report to present in front of a board meeting for a medium-sized international retailer.

 ## Project Steps